xyproto/cxx/tests/arch/README.md

+# NOTE

-Mingw was recently moved from being an official package to an unofficial package in AUR.
+Mingw was previously an official package.
+Now it's in AUR, and the installation may be more unreliable.

-As a result, these tests stopped working.

-Fixing them is a work in progress.